Alzheimer's Screenings Often Left Out Of Seniors' Wellness Exams

 "Usually what we're seeing is that physicians are waiting for the senior to bring any concerns to them," Pike says.

 And seniors rarely do that, for a variety of reasons, Pike says.
-"Some of it could be fear, some of it could be stigma, and some of it could be a little bit of, unfortunately, people believe that there's not a benefit to knowing about the disease or dementia," Pike says.
+"Some of it could be fear, some of it could be stigma and some of it could be a little bit of, unfortunately, people believe that there's not a benefit to knowing about the disease or dementia," Pike says.

-One common fear among doctors is that they will harm an older patients by doing an assessment that reveals a cognitive problem, says Nicole Fowler, an assistant professor of medicine at Indiana University School of Medicine and a scientist with the Regenstrief Institute's Center for Aging Research.
+One common fear among doctors is that they will harm an older patient by doing an assessment that reveals a cognitive problem, says Nicole Fowler, an assistant professor of medicine at Indiana University School of Medicine and a scientist with the Regenstrief Institute's Center for Aging Research.

 So Fowler and a team of researchers did a study to see whether patients were harmed.
 "And what we found actually in that study is that there wasn't any harm, so there was no increase in rates of depression or anxiety in older adults who were screened," she says.